mpetito/RestoreTest/readme.md

  2. `dotnet build`
  3. `dotnet run`

-Note the output:
+Note the output, which shows an old version and indicates the newest version was not restored as expected:
  > Current Package Version 1.0.X

-Expected output (should show the new version published under Publish a New Package Version):
+Expected output, which should show the newest version:
  > Current Package Version 1.0.(X+1)

 ## Workaround / Package Version Verification